anshiiiii/Demo-repo/docs/Bug_report.md

 **Expected Behavior:**

+Mention the expected behaviour of the code or any feature.

 **Actual Behavior:**

+Mention the actual behaviour.

 **Environment:**
-- Operating System:
+- Operating System: Windows, Mac or any other OS
-- Browser (if applicable):
+- Browser (if applicable): Brave, Firefox,etc.
-- Version:
+- Version: Version of the OS or software